Martin Maryland: British service

 Just before the Franco-German Armistice, the remaining 75 aircraft on the French order were signed over to the United Kingdom; 32 Marylands had been completed to French specifications and were converted to British requirements in the UK.
 Engines were changed from the Cyclone 9 to the Pratt and Whitney Twin Wasp and various weapons and instruments were replaced.
 The last 43 of the order were completed as required by Glenn Martin.
 All these aircraft became the Maryland Mk.I.
 A further 150 aircraft had been ordered directly by Britain with two-speed superchargers on their Twin Wasps as the Maryland Mk.II.

 Many of the aircraft were shipped to Egypt and Malta in time for the 1941 fighting there.
 The RAF used the aircraft mainly for photo-reconnaissance operations in North and East Africa, it being faster than the Bristol Blenheim.
-A Maryland bomber photographed the Italian fleet before and after the Battle of Taranto on 11 November 1940.
-The pilot, Adrian Warburton, scored his five confirmed kills with the Maryland's forward-firing guns.
+A Maryland bomber piloted by Adrian Warburton, photographed the Italian fleet before and after the Battle of Taranto on 11 November 1940.
+Warburton, scored five confirmed kills with the Maryland's forward-firing guns, making him the type's only ace of the war.

 Seven Maryland Mk.Is were transferred to the British Fleet Air Arm and were mainly used for target towing duties.
 On 22 May 1941, a Maryland of 771 Naval Air Squadron based at Hatston in the Orkney Islands, reported that the German battleship had left Bergen, confirming that she was breaking out into the Atlantic.